What Is Poaching In Tennis?

 Poach as the Stronger Player

 If your partner in doubles is a weaker player on the ball, it is not uncommon that your opponents will recognize this and shoot for them more often.
-This will give you the element of surprise in turns of returning their shot by poaching the ball by the net.
+Poaching the ball in this situation will give you the element of surprise in turns of returning their shot.